New Jersey governor race tests Murphy’s progressive politics

 Ciattarelli has also had to balance the more traditional GOP wing with the Trump faction.
 That’s meant calling for lower property taxes, a perennial issue in New Jersey, and decrying COVID-19 restrictions.
 But it has also meant confronting questions about his appearance at a rally centered on “Stop the Steal,” a reference to Trump’s false claims that the 2020 election was stolen.
 Ciattarelli said he didn’t know the rally was focused on the former president’s false claims.

 Asked whether he would welcome Trump campaigning for him, Ciattarelli said he does his own campaigning and isn’t “into endorsements.”
-He has also said he accepts that Joe Biden was legitimately elected.
+He has also said he accepts that Biden was legitimately elected.

 The state’s political environment shifted decidedly to the left during the Trump administration, with Democrats picking up all but one House seat in the state in 2018.
 They lost a second one when Jeff Van Drew left the Democratic Party over Trump’s first impeachment.
 Murphy himself won election in the first year of Trump’s presidency running on a self-styled progressive platform.
-His win was helped by the unpopularity of two-term Gov. Chris Christie, whose top lieutenant ran against Murphy in the 2017 race.
+His win was helped by the unpopularity of Christie, whose top lieutenant ran against Murphy in the 2017 race.

 “When you look which way the wind is blowing, it is very tough for a candidate to be a good candidate if the wind is not blowing at your back,” said Assembly Republican leader Jon Bramnick.
 “And in New Jersey, the wind is blowing definitely more Democratic.”